-During the six long years between the day I knew I needed to stop drinking, and the day I finally did, there was a lot of pain and frustration that might have been avoided if I’d known a few simple things.
-It is of course obvious that if you’re going to stop drinking….you have to stop drinking….but that is often easier said then done.
-If you’re struggling to get a foothold in sobriety this “survival guide” might make things easier.
+During the six long years between the day I knew that I needed to stop drinking, and the day I finally did, there was a lot of pain and frustration that might have been avoided if I’d known a few simple things.
+It is, of course, obvious that if you’re going to stop drinking, you have to stop drinking, but that is often easier said then done.
+If you’re struggling to stay sober this survival guide, together with the support of our free community app in your pocket 24/7, will help you reach your goals and Rethink the Drink!

 This article on the stages of alcohol withdrawal will help you know what to expect physically and psychologically as you move off Day 1. ( If you experience severe withdrawal symptoms (including tremors, shaking, etc.) see a doctor immediately, but know this is relatively uncommon.)